maddie35/TakeHome/Phase1Audit.md

 The intro refers to the article as a tutorial and includes a "What you'll learn" list.

-**Why it matters:** the page tells the reader how to do something; it does not teach.
+**Why it matters:** the page tells the user how to do something; it does not teach.
 Screen reader users encountering "tutorial" expect an actual learning module.
 The left-hand menu already provides the table of contents, so the bullet list is redundant.

 **Fix:** rewrite the intro along the lines of "This guide walks you through setting up and using Claude's connector integrations to enhance your workflow," and drop the list unless user data supports keeping it — in which case apply it everywhere.